 We finance our operations and capital expenditures with cash generated from operations and borrowings under our existing credit agreements.
 On February 5, 2021, we and certain of our subsidiaries, as borrowers, entered into a Credit Agreement (the "2021 Credit Agreement") with JPMorgan Chase Bank, N.A., as administrative agent, sole bookrunner and sole lead arranger, and the lenders party thereto, which replaced our then existing credit facility, dated March 23, 2015 (the "2015 Credit Agreement").
-See Note 8 (Debt) in the notes to the accompanying condensed consolidated financial statements for additional information regarding the 2021 Credit Agreement and 2015 Credit Agreement.
+On April 26, 2023, the Company entered into a First Amendment to the 2021 Credit Agreement (the "First Amendment") with the Agent and the lenders party thereto, which amended the 2021 Credit Agreement.
+See Note 7 (Debt) in the notes to the accompanying consolidated financial statements for additional information regarding the 2021 Credit Agreement, as amended and 2015 Credit Agreement.